threefoldtech/mycelium/README.md

 ## Running

-> Currently, only Linux is supported.
+> Currently, only Linux and macOS are supported.

 First, get an useable binary, either by downloading [an artifact from a release](https://github.com/threefoldtech/mycelium/releases), or by [checking out and building the code yourself](#developing).